jerseycity19/team-10/README.md

 - The user's are asked to register for the meeting.
 - It will ask user to fill out the form to register for the meeting.
 - Google Hangouts is the best suitable software we came up with to use for the meeting.
+- It dosen't have any specifications to run only on android app or iOS app.
+- It can connect to meeting not only for Android to Android or iOS to iOS but it work for Android to iOS application or vice-   versa.
+-